 - Evaluation of High Dose Methotrexate (HD MTX) Induced Toxicities in Oncology Patients at Maine Medical Center: A Pilot Study

 - Adherence to Oral Chemotherapy Safety Standards: A Retrospective Review

 - Impact of a Pharmacist Managing Outpatient Oral Oncolytics

-Our curriculum offers a diverse mixture of acute care and ambulatory oncology experiences customized to the interests and needs of the learner.
-The program director and preceptors will work with the resident to optimize and adjust the program.
-Below is a sample of learning experiences available to the PGY2 Oncology resident (subject to change).
+Our curriculum is deeply rooted in foundational experiences within oncology including a diverse mixture of acute care and ambulatory experiences.
+Every year our curriculum is customized to the interests and needs of the resident.
+The program director and preceptors will work with the resident to optimize and adjust the program and learning experiences.
+Please refer to our manual for more information on learning experiences.